THE SEVEN DAY BLUEPRINT

 Is there any reason to believe from the Scriptures that we have gone past the year 6000?

-Let's look at Genesis 1 and 2 day by day to get the details of the blueprint, the framework of time within which God is working.
+Let's look at Genesis 1 and 2 day by day to get the details of the blueprint, i.e. the framework of time within which God is working.

 Day One - Gen 1:1-5